Where is Bo’a Vida located?

 - Wings Air The afternoon flight departs Kupang (KOE) at 15.10 and arrives Ba’a, Rote Island (RTI) at 15.40 pm.

 WINGS AIR gives 10kg baggage allowance and two small pieces hand luggage.
 Extra weight is 14.500IDR per Kg.(1.10USD).
 Surfboards are charged 200.000IDR (16USD) per surfboard, but be aware they have size restrictions, if your board is bigger than 6,2 feet might be not allowed on the plane and they will send it with the ferry.
 Garuda does not charge for surfboards domestically as long as it in within your 20 kilo luggage allowance.

-We advise our guests to leave a minimum of 24 hours time to catch their onward international flights, to have enough time to reach Bali, Jakarta or Surabaya for your onward flight.
+We always recommend our guests to travel with travel insurance as in Indonesia we are weather dependant.
+Additionally we advise our guests to leave a minimum of 24 hours time to catch their onward international flights, to have enough time to reach Bali, Jakarta or Surabaya for your onward flight.

 BAHARI FAST FERRY